nvdla/doc/doc/hw/v1/ias/unit_description.rst

   Element-wise operation

-SDP unit can support element-wise layer for all 3 types of data precisions.
+The SDP unit can support element-wise layers for all 3 types of data precisions.
 Every element-wise layer on SDP is configured to do addition or multiplication.

-SDP support both online mode and offline mode for element-wise layer.
+SDP supports both online mode and offline mode for element-wise layer.
 When online mode, one data cube comes from convolution pipeline, and the other input data cube is fetched from memory.
 When offline mode, SDP fetches both input data cubes from memory.